 Feeling the pressure as your wedding day quickly approaches?
 You're not alone.
-All the planning, budgeting, designing, and dreaming that leads up to your nuptials can get the best of even the most cool, calm, and collected brides-to-be.
+All the planning, budgeting, designing, and dreaming that leads up to your nuptials can get the best of even the most cool, calm, and collected couples.
 On a quest (or Google search) for ways you can decompress and destress, you might come across CBD oils, CBD ingestibles, and other CBD products.
 But what is CBD, exactly?
-And how can CBD help with anxiety for brides-to-be?
+And how can CBD help with anxiety for couples?

 Brides spoke with Alexis Rosenbaum, founder of Rosebud CBD to learn more.

 What Is CBD, Exactly?